 HELP PREVENT DRUG USE

 While there is no surefire way to make sure your teen never does drugs, you can take the following steps to help prevent it.

 - Stay involved.
-Build a strong relationship with your teen and show support for his or her interests.
+Build a strong relationship with your teen and show support for their interests.

 - Be a good role model.
 Your own behaviors send a direct message to your teen, whether you know it or not.
 Do not use drugs, and use prescription medicines only as directed.
 If you drink alcohol, do so in moderation.